What attracted you to the Keller Center?

 What are your academic or career goals?

-I'd like my career to be at the intersection of the technology and business worlds.
+I would like my career to be at the intersection of the technology and business worlds.
 Currently, I think the best expression of that is as a Product Manager for a growing technology company.
-In the future, I'd love be be a leader in the tech space, whether that means leading an organization, becoming an investor, and/or becoming a mentor for others.
+In the future, I hope to be a leader in the technology space who drives exciting new initiatives that empower others to lead better lives.